 Petroleum Jelly or Hair Gel

 Petroleum jelly or hair gel has been used for years as one of the go-to home remedies for lice removal.
-It is applied to the hair shaft, starting at the root, in large quantities to smother lice but can be too thick to work with, actually inhibiting the effective use of a nit comb.
-Oils are not as thick and easier to work with.
-They are also safer and more effective.
-Hair gel, while effective to prevent lice, is not an effective treatment for lice.
+The petroleum jelly is applied to the hair shaft in large quantities to smother and kill adult lice.
+But petroleum jelly can be too thick to work with, actually inhibiting the effective use of a lice comb.
+Oil is not as thick, easier to work with, and also safer and more effective than petroleum jelly.
+Hair gel, while useful in prevention, is not an effective treatment for lice.

 Salt and Vinegar

-Vinegar (white, red, or apple cider vinegar) is very acidic and can be effective if left on long enough to dissolve the exoskeletons of the lice.
+Vinegar (white, red, or apple cider vinegar) is very acidic and can be effective if left on long enough to dissolve the exoskeletons of the bugs.
 Because of its acidity, it is not recommended and usually not effective because most people will need to wash it off before it can make a difference due to discomfort.
-Vinegar and salt also will not penetrate lice eggs.
-This means that these home remedies to get rid of lice alone just won’t do it.
+Vinegar and salt also will not penetrate nit casings.
+This means that these home remedies to get rid of lice alone just won't do it.

 Essential Oils